Abuse Using Technology

 Is taking a video or photograph of another person illegal?

-Generally, whether taking video or a photograph of another person without his/her consent or knowledge is legal or illegal may depend on whether the subject of the video or photograph had a reasonable expectation of privacy in the place where video or photograph was taken.
-A “reasonable expectation of privacy” generally exists if you are in a place where an average person would expect to not be seen or spied on.1 For example, if you are in a public place, you may not have a reasonable expectation of privacy, but if you are in your bedroom or a public restroom stall you generally would.
+The key to figuring out whether it is legal to take a photo or video of someone without their consent is whether the person would have a “reasonable expectation of privacy.”
+A “reasonable expectation of privacy” generally exists if someone is in a place where an “average person” would expect to not be seen or spied on.1 If there is a reasonable expectation of privacy, then taking the photo or video without consent may likely be illegal.
+For example, if you are in a public place, such as a beach or a park, you may not have a reasonable expectation of privacy.
+If you are in your bedroom or a public restroom stall, you generally would reasonably expect privacy.

 Can recordings be used in court?